noeleo/raft/README.md

 The test suite for the SnoozeTimer module is in test_timer.rb.
 These tests test the following cases:
   1. Testing the Alarm Going Off: A timer is set for 3 seconds.
 We check to see whether a timer does not go off within a second of setting the timer on.
 3.5 seconds after turning on the timer we check to see that it has gone off.
   2. Testing Multiple Timers: We create 2 timers with 3 seconds each.
 We check to see that both alarms go off after 3 seconds of creation.
   3. Testing Reset of Alarms: We set an alarm for 3 seconds.
 We wait for 1.5 seconds and make sure the alarm does not go off.
-We then reset the alarm and make sure it goes off 3.5 seconds of the alarm going off
+We then reset the alarm and make sure it goes off 3.5 seconds of the alarm going off.
   4. Test Multiple Timers at Same Tick: We set a timer for 3 seconds.
 We wait 4 seconds to make surethe timer goes off.

 ### Server State Tests